 Durand-Hedden and the SOMA Community Coalition on Race to present

-Maplewood -- Juneteenth, an African American holiday marking the end of slavery, will be celebrated on Sunday, June 9th, 2019 at the Durand-Hedden House, 523 Ridgewood Road in Maplewood, in collaboration with the South Orange/Maplewood Community Coalition on Race.
+MAPLEWOOD -- Juneteenth, an African American holiday marking the end of slavery, will be celebrated on Saturday, June 19th, 2021 at the Durand-Hedden House, 523 Ridgewood Road, Maplewood, in collaboration with the South Orange-Maplewood Community Coalition on Race.
 It is part of a larger celebration by the Township of Maplewood and the Township of South Orange Village to mark this important holiday.

-Also available will be voter registration forms, free blood pressure screenings, and health information about sickle cell disease and bone marrow donation.
 Inside the house, an exhibit about the origins of Juneteenth and the history of slavery in New Jersey will provide historical context to the day.
 The booklet based on the exhibit recently won an award from the League of Historical Societies of New Jersey.

-The Country Store also will be open, offering history-themed treasures, including early American games, books, and toys; quill pens and ink; historic cookbooks; cookie molds; tin lanterns; decorative items, and local honey.
+The Country Store at Durand-Hedden will be open, offering history-themed treasures, including early American games, books, and toys; quill pens and ink; historic cookbooks; cookie molds; tin lanterns; decorative items, and local honey.
 The Store will also have the exhibit booklet, Slavery in New Jersey: A Troubled History, for sale.

 Parking is available on neighboring streets.
-Admission is free; donations are appreciated.
+Admission is free upon registration; donations are appreciated.

 About Durand-Hedden House and Garden

 Durand-Hedden House is dedicated to telling the history of the development of Maplewood and the surrounding area in new and engaging ways.
-It is located in Grasmere Park at 523 Ridgewood Road in Maplewood.
+It is located in Grasmere Park, 523 Ridgewood Road, Maplewood.
 For more information or to arrange group tours call 973-763-7712.
 Visit www.durandhedden.org and find us on Facebook and Twitter.